dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/TextAreaField.md

+﻿## TextAreaField

-﻿The element to accept multi-line text input.
+The element to accept multi-line text input.

 [inset]